-If a library is not listed in the DOS Grants System, the library may be added by contacting the Division of Library and Information Services at grantsoffice@dos.myflorida.com or 850.245.6608.
+If a library or organization is not listed in the DOS Grants System, the library or organization may be added by contacting the Division of Library and Information Services at grantsoffice@dos.myflorida.com or 850.245.6608.

-Applications must be submitted by the organization director or a person designated by the director with the authority to submit an application.
+Applications must be submitted by the library or organization director or a person designated by the director with the authority to submit an application.

 Number of Applications.
-There is no limit to the number of applications a library may submit.
-However, libraries must prioritize all applications submitted.
+There is no limit to the number of applications a library or organization may submit.
+However, libraries or organizations must prioritize all applications submitted.
 Capability to implement a project and the track record of previously implemented projects will be considered as factors in awarding grants.
-Each library should assess its ability to implement multiple grants before submitting applications.
+Each library or organization should assess its ability to implement multiple grants before submitting applications.

 Number of Years of Project Funding.
 There is no limit on the number of years that a project may be funded.
 Applications are evaluated and grants awarded on a single year basis.
-However, a library's track record - including effectiveness of evaluation - will be taken into account for projects requesting multiple years of funding.
+However, a library's or an organization's track record - including effectiveness of evaluation - will be taken into account for projects requesting multiple years of funding.